Maccabi Tel Aviv F.C.: 2010s

 The following campaign Shota Arveladze was named Head Coach and successfully helped the Club advance to the Europa League Group stages where they played Zenit, Alkmaar and Dundalk.
 Over the course of the 2016/17 season, Maccabi defeated Hapoel Tel Aviv 5:0 which tied the biggest Derby victory set in 1969/70.
 Arveladze left the Club midway through the campaign and was replaced by Angolan Lito Vidigal as the squad ended the season in 2nd place while falling in the Cup Final.

 Jordi Cruyff was appointed Head Coach for the 2017–18 season as the Sports Director moved down to the sidelines in his 6th season with the Yellow & Blue.
 The Club advanced to the Europa League Group Stage for the second straight season where they faced Astana, Slavia Prague and Villarreal, defeating the La Liga side in Spain 1:0.
 Maccabi captured the Toto Cup while finishing in second place in league play.

 Vladimir Ivic was appointed head coach at the start of the 2018/19 season.
 Under the Serbian coach, Maccabi had an impressive season and set many records.
 The Yellow & Blue won the league championship by a 31-point margin, recorded 89 points (club record), and won the title by the end of March, the earliest ever.
 The club also won the Toto Cup for the second straight season with a 2:1 win over Maccabi Haifa in the final.

 The following season under Ivic the team continued their successful run in the league and won a second successive league title.
 During that season, Maccabi kept a clean sheet for 14 matches, conceded a total of only 10 league goals thus shattering the all-time Israeli top-flight records.
 At the end of the season, Ivic ended his role as Maccabi's Head Coach.

 2020s

-Ahead of the 2020–21 season Maccabi appointed Giorgos Donis of Greece as the successor of Ivic before the league season had begun.
+Ahead of the 2020–21 season Maccabi appointed Georgios Donis of Greece as the successor of Ivic before the league season had begun.
 The club added two titles to their trophy cabinet by winning the Super Cup and Toto Cup.

-In June 2023 Maccabi appointed Robbie Keane to as their next coach.
+In June 2023, Maccabi appointed Robbie Keane as their new coach.